 To gain all advantages available, it’s essential that the SMSF you establish complies with all ATO rules.
 Non complying funds can face substantial penalties and taxation consequences.

-Your Ink Wealth Advisor can discuss with you whether or not an SMSF is the best choice for you for managing your super, and if so, help initiate the steps to get you underway.
-We can also put you in touch with other professionals who can assist you in ensuring your SMSF is correctly established and managed.
-Contact us today to learn more.
+A Financial Planner can discuss with you whether or not an SMSF is the best choice for you for managing your super, and if so, help initiate the steps to get you underway.
+They can also put you in touch with other professionals who can assist you in ensuring your SMSF is correctly established and managed.
+Contact us today and we can refer you to a Financial Planner.